 According to a brief statement to Reuters, Subhash Desai, Industries Minister of Maharashtra, “Foxconn is sending a delegation of their officers to scout for locations in a month's time.”

 For Apple, India could be a huge market where the iPhone faces tough competition from Samsung and other players regarding price.
 Notably, Apple’s iPhone 6 with 16GB comes at around Rs.44,000/- ($687.82) in India as against Samsung's Galaxy S6 with 32GB at a price of Rs40,000 ($625.29).

 According to Counterpoint Research Market Monitor, Apple has to compete with rivals like Samsung and Micromax as iPhone only enjoys 10% market share in India.

 However, industry insiders also look at the other side of India’s growth story.
-Experts believe that India need to come of age in terms of healthy infrastructure and suppliers, which are the biggest stumbling blocks to manufacture technology products.
-As a result, over 100 phone companies were forced to get their products manufacture from companies in China and Taiwan.
+Experts believe that India needs to come of age regarding healthy infrastructure and suppliers, which are the biggest stumbling blocks to manufacture technology products.
+As a result, over 100 phone companies were forced to get their products manufacturer from companies in China and Taiwan.